janik6n/jetzt/README.md

 There is naturally the standard way of using *pip* to install dependencies, and manually add them to `requirements.txt`, etc.

-*Jetzt* includes a shell script called `spip.sh`, which is a wrapper around *pip*.
+*Jetzt* includes a shell script called `jep.sh`, which is a wrapper around *pip*.
 This is a little helper, which will manage your installed packages for you.
 Please read the following examples:

-### Install a package with spip
+### Install a package with jep

 The regular use case is to install a package, which is required in production environment too.

-To install a package `requests`, run `spip install requests`.
+To install a package `requests`, run `jep install requests`.
 What does this do?

 1. Installs the package *requests* (latest available version).
 2. Adds the package `requests` to `requirements.txt` with a version requirement set to minimum of the currently installed version.
 The packages, which *requests* depends on, are *not* added.